Web-Halo Model (WHM): Accurate non-linear matter power spectrum predictions without free parameters: Ingredient choices

 Plugging these values into equations \eqref{eq:ing-dpwf-window-vartheta} and \eqref{eq:ing-dpwf-window-average} we can compute $W_\mathrm{s}^2(k,R)$ and $W_\mathrm{f}^2(k,R)$ as functions of $R$ only (instead of $a$ and $b$).
 Their exact computation for $R=10\,h^{-1}\mathrm{Mpc}$ is shown as the blue and green solid curves in figure \ref{fig:ing-win}.

-In reality, we do not evaluate the exact integral in equation \eqref{eq:ing-dpwf-window-average}, as it does not have an analytic solution and the numerical integration is computationally expensive.
-Instead, we approximate the integral as follows.
-For sheets, we take the limit $b\rightarrow 0$, meaning that they become `infinitely thin' and only the first fraction with the Bessel function on the right-hand side of equation \eqref{eq:ing-dpwf-window-vartheta} remains.
-Conversely, also for filaments we take the `infinitely thin' limit $a\rightarrow 0$, such that the Bessel function term vanishes.
+In reality, we do not evaluate the exact integral in equation \eqref{eq:ing-dpwf-window-average}, as it does not have an analytic solution and \sB{it appears within the $\nu$-integrals in equations \eqref{eq:whm-whm-1s}, so that even for fast FFTLog-based numerical integration methods the model evaluation would slow down significantly.} Instead, we approximate the integral as follows.
+For sheets, we take the limit $b\rightarrow 0$, meaning that they become \sB{`2D Disks'} and only the first fraction with the Bessel function on the right-hand side of equation \eqref{eq:ing-dpwf-window-vartheta} remains.
+Conversely, for filaments we take the \sB{`1D Line'} limit $a\rightarrow 0$, such that the Bessel function term vanishes.
 In these cases, the integral in equation \eqref{eq:ing-dpwf-window-average} can be solved analytically and we account for the non-zero extent of sheets in $b$ and filaments in $a$ by convolving the result with spherical tophats $W_\mathrm{t}(x)$ (defined in equation \eqref{eq:whm-def-tophat}).
 We find